 Plenty of clips have emerged showing players eliminated in a flurry of missiles, in encounters where they had no chance of survival.

 In a second clip, Myth expands on his criticism, mocking the developers.
-“Only 6% are getting eliminated through Mechs, statistically speaking we’re gonna keep them in the game and go fuck yourself.”
+“Only 6% are getting eliminated through Mechs, statistically speaking we’re gonna keep them in the game.”

 Many have argued that Epic are punishing players who have taken the time to improve their Fortnite skills, and are rewarding lesser skilled players, simply to encourage them to continue playing.